JISyed/Unity-XboxCtrlrInput/README.md

 4. Download [XInputDotNetPure.dll](https://github.com/JISyed/Unity-XboxCtrlrInput/raw/master/XboxCtrlrInput/Assets/Plugins/XInputDotNetPure.dll) and put it in `/Assets/Plugins` relative to your project.
 If the `Plugins` folder does not exist in your `/Assets` folder, you'll have to make one.

-5. For any C# script where you want to Xbox input, place `using XboxCtrlrInput;` at the top of the script under `using UnityEngine;`.
+5. For any C# script where you want to use Xbox input, place `using XboxCtrlrInput;` at the top of the script under `using UnityEngine;`.

 6. The `XboxCtrlrInput` namespace includes the class [`XCI`](https://github.com/JISyed/Unity-XboxCtrlrInput/wiki/Coding-Reference#the-xci-class), which you will use to get Xbox input, such as:
 ```csharp